KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-transcendence.md

 ## From Confinement to Liberation: The Expansive Motion of Synthesis

 Zenetist synthesis does not demand abandoning one’s world.
-It offers a path through it and beyond it, extending step by step from immediacy into the infinite:
+It offers a path through it and beyond it, extending motion by motion from immediacy into the infinite:

 - From selfhood → worldhood
 - From worldhood → cosmos